 - A 3‐D cat scanner allows for the precision placement of implants.

-- We are well qualified having performed thousands of restoration dental cases.
+- We are well qualified, having performed thousands of restorative dental cases.

 Visit our website to view patient testimonials and smile restoration cases.